 So I have to tell you something today that I wish I didn't have to tell you.

-And it's it's a struggle for me because I I had to inform my staff earlier today.
+And it's a struggle for me because I had to inform my staff earlier today that I have been diagnosed with advanced lung cancer.

-With those who knew him best and loved him the most.
+This podcast takes you behind the golden EIB microphone with those who knew him best and loved him the most.

-And then Rush, being Rush.
+And then Rush, being Rush, apologized to us.

 He said, I'm sorry I let you down.